Web site: www.glennklein.com

 $65.00 for outside USA orders.

 Shipping and Handling are already included.
-See the
+This

 This thorough book is an interesting study of the faceting (cutting & polishing) of